 In the event that a response is flagged, the assessor is then obligated to comment on why they flagged the answer.
 The other reason assessors must elaborate on their flagging of an answer is to justify their reasons for flagging it.
 This mechanic acts as something of a fail-safe for a candidate’s application process – the red-flagged response and the assessor’s comments will be reviewed by an admissions officer or committee.
 If it is felt that the assessor was excessively harsh in their judgment of the response, and provided the remainder of the candidate’s responses scored well, this red flag can be overlooked within the context of that candidate’s overall application.

-However, multiple red flags on a candidate’s test score are likely to result in rejection of the application.
+However, multiple red flags on your test score are likely to result in rejection of your application.
 You may be asking yourself, “What happens if my test is marked by an assessor with excessively high standards?”
-This is unlikely because importantly each scenario is marked by a different assessor making it very unlikely that you ended up with 12 assessors that were all difficult graders.
+I totally understand your panic!
+But this is unlikely because importantly each scenario is marked by a different assessor making it very unlikely that you ended up with 12 assessors that were all difficult graders.
 Furthermore, given the instruction CASPer assessors receive with regards to objective marking criteria, the marking system is set up to account for the possibility that some assessors have more critical approaches than others.

 When marking CASPer, an assessor will usually be given a series of candidates’ responses to the same scenario and questions.
-The advantage in doing this is two-fold: the assessor can apply the same criteria to multiple applicants’ responses rather than having to shift focus between subject matter every time AND the applicants have a different assessor marking each question rather than one continually harsh (or lenient) assessor for their whole test.
-This is fairer and gives a more accurate representation of the candidates’ interpersonal skills and ability to respond to the challenging scenarios CASPer presents.
+The advantage in doing this is two-fold: the assessor can apply the same criteria to multiple applicants’ responses rather than having to shift focus between subject matter every time AND you have a different assessor marking each question rather than one continually harsh (or lenient) assessor for your whole test.
+This is deemed fairer and gives a more accurate representation of your interpersonal skills and ability to respond to the challenging scenarios CASPer presents.

 When you take the CASPer test, you are evaluated in comparison to your peers who took the same test type on the same test date and time as you.
 This means that your score is relative to the performance of everyone else who was taking the same CASPer test form at the same time as you.
 This is exactly what quartile scores demonstrate.
 Every student’s score is sorted into one of the following quartiles: